 Overall, the weather is quite stable and pleasant in Glarus and traditionally Swiss – with humid warm summers, when it often rains, but rains are short; snowy winters with comfortable temperatures, rarely dropping drastically low; and relatively sunny weather from April till October, when the sky is clear or partially overcast with heavy fluffy clouds, which seem so imposing, if you look at the photos, but usually aren’t the harbingers of storms or bad weather.

-What to see and do in Glarus?
+Things to do and see in Glarus?

 Learn how the Alpine mountains and valleys were created at UNESCO Visitor Center!